-We asked our sales folks to name their most favorite books, ones that have impacted their daily life at work.
-They came up with quite a number of sales books, but then to shortlist the ones that really stand out from the rest was still a task.
+We asked our sales folks to name their most favorite sales books, ones that have impacted their daily life at work.
+They came up with several of them, but then to shortlist the ones that stand out from the rest was still a task.

 So, we cross-verified these with folks outside our organization.
-We even asked startup entrepreneurs, investors, former salespeople and a lot more people.
+We even asked startup entrepreneurs, investors, former salespeople, and a lot more people.
 That helped us arrive at a list that was a good fit across all sales teams.
-So, you can be assured that this list is probably the best ones that's worth your time.
+In a nutshell, this list has the best sales books that are worth your time.

 Let us dive right in.